 His pedagogical experience reaches from pedagogue (2001/2002: substitute and assistant of Prof. Ludger Lohmann at the Musikhochschule Stuttgart) to church-musical basic work with amateurs as well as masterclasses at the National Tchaikovsky Conservatory Moscow (Russia) and the State Music Academy Krakow (Poland).

-Since 2016, he is teaching an international organ class at the Conservatory (Staatl.
+Since 2016, he is teaching an organ class at the Conservatory (Staatl.
 Hochschule für Musik und Darstellende Kunst) Stuttgart.